Skip to content

 • Au pairs from South Africa need a residence permit (visa/residence permit).
 The residence permit must be applied for in the form of a visa (National Type D) before entering Germany at the German embassy or diplomatic mission

 • Approval to take up employment is granted with the residence permit if the Federal Employment Agency has approved the employment.
 Therefore, the visa entitles you directly to the employment specified in the visa.
 However, you should not start working before you have received your visa or residence permit.
 Before the visa expires, which is usually issued for three months, you must apply for a residence permit at the immigration office responsible for your place of residence.
-The local foreigners authority is also the first point of contact for questions about residence and employment.
+The local foreigners’ authority is also the first point of contact for questions about residence and employment.

-• You need a motivational letter in German and it is important to show your ties to South Africa and your plans to return back home
+• You need a motivational letter in German, and it is important to show your ties to South Africa and your plans to return back home

-• You must supply CV in German
+• You must supply a CV in German

 • Apply for a police clearance certificate well ahead of time, but remember the certificate is only valid for 6 months